rmjhynes/nixos-config/README.md

 This repo contains the following hosts:
 - vm: A virtual machine running on my M3 Macbook Pro.
 - dell-laptop: A really old laptop that I first tried NixOS on.
+- beelink-s12: A mini pc that runs my homelab.
 - ec2: (WIP) An ec2 instance where I deploy my NixOS config via a pipeline *(cos why not?)*.

 ## Nix Home Manager